 - Related parties in connection with financial aid to a student;

 - Organizations conducting certain studies for or on behalf of the school;

-Schools may disclose, without consent, "directory" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
-However, schools must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that the school not disclose directory information about them.
+Schools may disclose, without consent, "directory" information, such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
+However, schools must inform parents and eligible students of directory information and allow reasonable time for parents and eligible students to request that the school not release directory information about them.

-To file a complaint with the Department of Education, the parent or student of his/her right can address their complaint to the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W, Washington, DC 20202.
+To file a complaint with the Department of Education, the parent or eligible student may direct their complaint to the Office of Family Policy Compliance, US Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202.

-Caddo Kiowa Technology Center does not discriminate on the basis of race, color, national origin, religion, sex, age, disability or veteran status.
-CKTC is an open admission technology center that offers certificates in the areas of Automotive Service Technology; Biomedical Sciences; Business Information Technology Education; Collision Repair; Construction Technology; Cosmetology; Culinary Arts; Diesel Service Technology; Digital Imaging & Printing Technology; Early Care and Education; Health Careers; Heating, Ventilation & Air Conditioning; Licensed Practical Nursing; Occupational Therapy Assistant; Physical Therapist Assistant, Pre-Engineering and Welding.
+Caddo Kiowa Technology Center does not discriminate on the basis of race, color, national origin, religion, sex, age, disability, veteran status, sexual orientation, gender expression or gender identity.
+CKTC is an open admission technology center that offers certificates in the areas of Automotive Service Technology, Biomedical Sciences, Business Information Technology Education, Construction Technology, Cosmetology, Criminal Justice, Culinary Arts, Diesel Service Technology, Digital Imaging & Printing Technology, Early Care and Education, Health Careers, Heating, Ventilation & Air Conditioning, Licensed Practical Nursing, Occupational Therapy Assistant, Physical Therapist Assistant, Pre-Engineering and Welding.